ctjong/orion/docs/configuration-options.md

 Here are the properties that must/may be included in an entity configuration object:
 - **fields** - (Required) An object that contains a list of fields in the entity.
 Each entry in the object should be a mapping from a field name to a [field configuration](field-configuration) object.
 Similar to entity name, the field name should also contain no space, and preferably be all lowercase to make it consistent with the names in the database system.
-- **allowedRoles** - (Required) An object that specify which user roles are allowed to do a certain operation.
+- **permissions** - (Required) An object that specify which user roles are allowed to do a certain operation.
 Each entry in the object should be a mapping from an operation name (create/read/update/delete) to an array of user roles.
 See [User Roles](user-roles) for more info on what the user roles can be.
-- **getReadCondition** - (Optional) A function to be invoked at the beginning of each read (GET) operation.
+- **readValidator** - (Optional) A function to be invoked at the beginning of each read (GET) operation.
 This function passes in as parameters the user roles and user ID, and should return a condition string to be added to the database read query.
-This is useful if you need a more granular permission rule in addition to the **allowedRoles** list above.
-For examnple, if you want to allow read access only to members who are more than 20 years old, you can put the role "member" in the **allowedRoles** and add a **getReadCondition** function that returns condition "age>20".
+This is useful if you need a more granular permission rule in addition to the **permissions** list above.
+For examnple, if you want to allow read access only to members who are more than 20 years old, you can put the role "member" in the **permissions** and add a **readValidator** function that returns condition "age>20".
 See [Condition Syntax](condition-syntax) for more details on how to write the condition.
-- **isWriteAllowed** - (Optional) A function to be invoked at the beginning of each write (POST/PUT/DELETE) request.
+- **writeValidator** - (Optional) A function to be invoked at the beginning of each write (POST/PUT/DELETE) request.
 This function passes in as parameters the action name, user roles, user ID, record object from DB, and record object from user, and it should return a boolean, whether or not to allow the request.
-This is useful if you need a more granular permission check in addition to the **allowedRoles**.
-For example, if you want to allow update access only to members who live in Seattle, you can put "member" in the **allowedRoles** and add an **isWriteAllowed** function that returns true only if city == "Seattle".
+This is useful if you need a more granular permission check in addition to the **permissions**.
+For example, if you want to allow update access only to members who live in Seattle, you can put "member" in the **permissions** and add an **writeValidator** function that returns true only if city == "Seattle".

 ### Field Configuration